goeiebook/creativelab/narrative.md

 In a pile of detritus I found a ball.
 I picked it up.
 Solid rubber, white, with a grey splotch.
 A lot of bounce.
 Probably a dog toy.
 I put it in my pocket.
 While walking, I thought to [tweet about it](https://twitter.com/goeiebook/status/709378927219728384), and formed a plan to carry it with me at all times.
 Because by doing so you increase the chance of discovering something new.

 ---

-Checking analytics is addictive.
-Especially so when more signal than noise.
+A 1000% percent increase in views is easy when going form zero.
+Checking analytics became engrossing.
+There was more signal than noise.
 [The alternative is less fun.][bansky].
-For now I was king of the #creativelab5 hashtag.
+For a while I became king of the #creativelab5 hashtag.
 I watched the feed with relish, comparing new submissions to my own.
 They were bland, like mine; but none were broken, like mine.
 And none had the Techno Crab stamp.
-Then [this masterpiece](https://www.creativelab5.com/s/pnMGi5) arrives.
+Then [this masterpiece](https://www.creativelab5.com/s/pnMGi5) arrived.

 ![the both submission][both]

 Excellent presentation, casual phrasing, and three images demonstrating aspects of design.
 And the animation uses clever tricks.
 I darkened.

 Stay cool, Abrie.
 You can learn a lot from guys like this.
+This guy knows how to market himself.

 Immediately open up the site and look deeper.
-How did Both make this thing?
-The Techno Crab mode unlocks additional tools: a pen tool, gradients, stroke control.
+How did he make this thing?
+The Techno Crab mode unlocks additional tools: pen, gradients, stroke control.
 But they are difficult to use.
-The anchor tool doesn't seem to work.
-The tiny vertex manipulators are aggravating.
-The play bar disappears at inconvienent times and reappears when least expected.
-The pen tool is terrible.
+I wasn't able to get the pen tool to work.
+And the anchor tool didn't do anything.
+The tiny vertex manipulators were aggravating.
+The play bar disappeared at inconvienent times and reappeared when least expected.
 Heavy CPU usage causes my Macbook's fan to whine.
 But apparently none of these issues held Both back.

-The [Chrome Dev Console](https://developer.chrome.com/devtools/docs/console) remembers everything you enter, including mistakes and typos.
-At first this is helpful, but soon becomes pollution.
-Annoyed, I searched Chrome's menus for a remedy.
+The [Chrome Dev Console](https://developer.chrome.com/devtools/docs/console) remembers everything entered, including mistakes and typos.
+At firs this is helpful, but soon becomes pollution.
+Annoyed, I clicked Chrome's menus for a remedy.
 And, as it turns out, the remedy is non-trivial.
-But in the process I stumbled onto the [Resources Panel](https://developers.google.com/web/tools/chrome-devtools/iterate/manage-data/), which has an entry named [Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage), and within that is an interesting string.
+But in the process I stumbled onto the [Resources Panel](https://developers.google.com/web/tools/chrome-devtools/iterate/manage-data/), which has an entry named [Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage), and within that was an interesting string.

 ![local storage editor][localstorage]

 Pretty-printing the contents of 'boardStates' reveals a JSON data structure, with nomenclature suggesting animation.
 For example, [this](https://github.com/goeiebook/creativelab/blob/master/json/defaultBoardStates.json) is the default page.

-The 'shapes' key is where the important details are.
-Keyframes, stroke and fill parameters, point coordinates, and things called 'handles'.
-This is exciting.
-Perhaps there is a way to create an animation with tools other than those provided by the site.
+The 'shapes' key contained lists of keyframes, stroke and fill parameters, point coordinates, and things called 'handles'.
+Perhaps there is was a way to create an animation using tools other than the ones available.

 ```javascript
 {